idris-lang/Idris-dev/docs/effects/introduction.rst

 Hello world
 ===========

-To give an idea of how programs with effects look in , here is the ubiquitous “Hello world” program, written using the ``Effects``
+To give an idea of how programs with effects look, here is the ubiquitous “Hello world” program, written using the ``Effects``
 library: